One of my favourite rock bands is the Canadian trio, Rush. I have seen them live in concert 5 times between 1981 and 2013.

 Rush’s drummer and lyricist, Neil Peart, wrote that you don’t get something for nothing and the words of the song read like a call to action.
 Ultimately, that is true with personal injury claims too.

-You may get ‘compensation for free’, in the sense, that you get to keep all the money that your claim is deemed to be worth.
 However, you still have to work for that compensation by providing information to your solicitor, attending medical appointments, making sure you comply with medical / rehabilitation advice and, possibly, attending court to give evidence.
 So, in that sense, you don’t get something for nothing.
-A personal injury claim is a team effort between you and your solicitor; you can never hand it all over to them.

 How we can help

-The funding of personal injury claims is not straightforward.
-There is a lot of information out there on the web which is likely to mislead or confuse you.
-That’s not to say that the information is deliberately that way.
-It’s just complicated to explain.
-The ‘something for nothing’ element sounds too good to be true and that’s bound to make people suspicious.
-Just as there may be situations where a solicitor who usually offers a ‘100% compensation’ deal cannot do that in a particular case, so you should not be fooled into thinking that losing a percentage of your compensation to pay your solicitor is inevitable; it isn’t – as I hope you can see from the above.
+Just as there may be no win-no fee situations where a solicitor who usually offers a ‘90% compensation’ deal cannot do that in a particular case, so you should not be fooled into thinking that losing 20 per cent of your compensation to pay your solicitor is inevitable; it isn’t – as I hope you can see from the above.
+It’s always worth discussing / clarifying with your solicitor.

-If you have any questions at all, feel free to contact me (Peter Brash) or my colleague, Marie Morrison.
 We’d be glad to hear from you and all enquiries are free of charge and without obligation.
 You can call us on 01343 544077 or send us a Free Online Enquiry.

 Related blog posts